KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 - *Static*, entering a static value
 - *Dynamic*, passing the value of the column at the selected row (or passing the column name if *Selected Column Name* is chosen)
 - *Selection*, passing the current value of the selection for the specified dataset and column.
 Warning: the selection is not triggered clicking on the navigation, so to pass this value the selection must already be present.
-- *Analytical Driver*, passing a page parameter (input driver)
+- *Analytical Driver*, passing a document parameter (input driver)
 - *JSON*, passing an escaped JSON inside the url parameter.
 You can use the editor to create the desired JSON and use the placeholder to set the value at runtime.
 The placeholders are the usuals *$F{field}* for the fields, *$P{parameter}* for the parameters, *$V{variable}* for the variables.
 - *JWT*, passing the JWT token of the user

 Widget properties
 ~~~~~~~~~~~~~~~~~~

-Once one or more (above mentioned) widgets have been implemented, the technical user has some more options exploring the icon available at the right top corner of the widget itself, as Figure below highlights.
+Once one or more (above mentioned) widgets have been implemented, the technical user has some more options exploring the icon available at the left bottom corner of the widget itself, as Figure below highlights.

 .. figure:: media/image192.png